aquasecurity/starboard/docs/cli/getting-started.md

     replicaset-nginx-6d4cf56db6-nginx   library/nginx   1.16   Trivy     41m   21         50     34       104   0
     ```

-    To read more about custom resources and label selectors check [custom resource definitions].
+    To read more about custom resources and label selectors check [Custom Resource Definitions].

 Moving forward, let's take the same `nginx` Deployment and audit its Kubernetes configuration.
 As you remember we've
 created it with the `kubectl create deployment` command which applies the default settings to the deployment descriptors.